How Kiron works

 - Regular access to a computer/ tablet (or smartphone)

-- Completion of the registration process
+- Completion of the registration process and the introductory course

 - English language skills (minimum level B1)